davmec/compfnet/README.md

 * <Platform> is the acronym of a Fortinet platform.
 Currently only FortiGate(FGT) and FortiADC(FAD) supported
 * <Hostname-or-IP> is the exact transcription of the mandatory argument

 The generation of the baseline file can be run with the `-p` and or `-s` options.
 Others are not applicable.
+The command produces no console output (if everything went well).

 Examples: